GIS4DEV/GIS4DEV.github.io/_posts/2021-09-30-OSM-resilience-implement.md

 ---
 layout: lesson
 title: OSM Urban Resilience
-purpose: "execute a spatial urban resilience analysis"
+purpose: "implement research of urban resilience using OpenStreetMap and PostGIS"
 format: lab
+date: 2021-09-30 13:30
 ---

-Take a look at the [OSM2PGSQL](https://osm2pgsql.org/) program to understand how it translates OpenStreetMap data into PostGIS.

 ## Expectations for Spatial Urban Resilience Analysis of Dar es Salaam

 The question prompt for this analysis is posted on the previous page.
 Expectations for the analysis are:

-- **Due Wednesday April 7**
 - Work independently or in pairs, but publish the final results to both students' GitHub pages.
 - Publish final result in the form of an interactive Leaflet map.
 - If working in pairs, complement the Leaflet map with a static map designed for a static web view or and/for printing.